City On The Edge (2019 — 2023)

 The architecture reflects the ongoing processes in the city.
 There are thousands of historical merchantry buildings, one probably could not find as many in any other region of Russia.
 But the state of this beauty is deplorable.
 Restoration work is fragmented, and the majority of the population lives in the housing stock with both unique design and a dire need of repair.
 The transport issue isn’t very good either: the municipal one was abolished, with only fixed-route taxis remaining.

 People are mainly engaged in construction and small trade — the rest doesn’t generate profit.
 Many people work in state organizations, receiving small salaries.
 There are branches of such oil and gas giants as Gazprom and Lukoil in the city — but “if only I could get in there”, the locals say.
+There are also some small businesses, including several successful projects, but it’s quite hard for them to function in Astrakhan.
+Just as it happens in other regions of Russia, people move to megalopolises like Moscow, St. Petersburg, or Sochi.

 Since Astrakhan is located in the delta of the large Volga river, many people habitually try to earn extra money by fishing, although that is not very profitable.
 In the 1970s, chickens were sometimes fed with excess black caviar, but after the poaching spree of the 1990s and 2000s, there were very few sturgeon left in the delta.